Good Dividend Paying Stocks For Making Money From Dividends

 1. Good Dividend Stocks Have Moderate Dividend Yields

-The dividend yield is a company’s annual dividend rate divided by the stock price per share.
-I prefer dividend yields between 3% and 5%.
-Why is that?
+First of all, the dividend yield is a company’s annual dividend rate divided by the stock price per share.
+Furthemore, I prefer dividend yields between 3% and 5%.

 Certainly, I make many exceptions to this rule.
 And, you can too.
 For example, I own Apple stock.
 And Apple’s dividend yield is lower than 3%.